GMAT Scores for ISB in 2019: Everything You Need to Know

 - You pretty much need to have a GMAT score above 670 if you are not an outlier.
 In other words, a 650 will be of no use if your profile is average.

-- In general, this data also means that if you are in an over-represented demographic such as IT or Finance, you need to make sure that you bulk up your GMAT scores.
+- In general, if you are in an over-represented demographic such as IT or Finance, you need to make sure that you bulk up your GMAT scores.

-Good news is that we did get data for the GMAT Score range.
-More importantly, we got the comparison between the ISB Hyderabad GMAT scores and ISB Mohali GMAT Scores.
+The good news is that we can compare ISB Hyderabad GMAT scores and ISB Mohali GMAT Scores.

-Bad news is that we did not get data for all years.
+The bad news is that we did not get the data for all the ten years.

 NA = Not Applicable as the first graduating class of ISB Mohali campus was in 2016

 We would love to give you a magic formula and say, “Here, if you do this, you’ll get in!”
 But the truth is that a one-size-fits-all approach will not help.
 Instead, you can start by looking quite objectively at some facts: